StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/new-dna-extraction.md

 - Add 400μL of DNA Releasing Reagent A
 - Add 400μL of DNA Releasing Reagent B

+	A protein Removal Reagent can be protease to digest proteins or a salt solution to precipitate protein (salting-out).

 - Mix by pipetting up and down until the mixture is homogenous
 - Incubate at 65°C for 10 - 30 minutes.